milospjanic/fileMulti2TableMod1/README.md

 # fileMulti2TableMod1

 Lets say you have multiple files with the same first column and you want to merge them.
 Use this awk script **fileMulti2TableMod1**.
 All files will be compared to the rows from 1st column of the 1st file. if one of the files has a missing value(s) even though they contain the correct element in first column, rows with missing values are not excluded but missing values are set to 0.
+Rows with column 1 not present in column 1 of the first file will not be shown, as well as those rows from the first file that are missing in other files' first columns.
+Only those rows with 1st columns present in every file are shown.
+See example.

 # Usage
 <pre>